How do I setup call and SMS text message monitoring on Android devices?

 How to activate call and text message monitoring and/or blocking

 Once you install Qustodio on an Android device, call and SMS text message monitoring is turned on by default.
 To make sure you have monitoring enabled and working properly, visit Google Play from your child’s device and make sure you have the latest version of Qustodio.

-You can then simply visit your Family Portal and go into your child’s tab and choose Rules > Calls and SMS.
+You can activate or deactivate calls and SMS monitoring on your Family Portal: go into your child’s tab and choose Rules > Calls and SMS.
 If you set “Enable Calls and SMS Text Message Monitoring” to YES, Qustodio will start monitoring calls and text messages.
 Also, Blocking Rules will appear as shown below and you will have the option to block all incoming calls, all outgoing calls, all incoming text messages or set a specific rule for an individual phone number.

 Please note that incoming SMS text messages can only be blocked on Android version 4.3 and earlier.

 How can I view the calls and SMS text messages?

 Calls and messaging details will appear in the Activity Timeline and Social Activity tabs.
 If no calls or text messages have been sent or received, you won’t see any updates in the activity timeline or social activity tabs.
 Blocked calls and messages will also appear in the activity timeline.